rylincoln/developer.fulcrumapp.com/_expression-examples/last-item-classification-set.md

 ---
 layout: default
 section: expressions
-title: "Get Last Item In A Classification Set"
+title: "Get last item in a classification set"
 description: "Use this in a calculation field to pull the last item capture in a classification set field."
 category: section
 ---